 - Physical Examination tools – This includes tools and equipment for physical examination including Snellen’s Charts, Tuning Fork, Percussion Hammers, Diagnostic sets, Ophthalmological equipment, Ear Nose and throat examination equipment, Women’s health examination equipment, etc. These can be selected based on the specialization and the area of the practice of the clinician.

-- Monitoring Systems – These include equipment which can monitor vital parameters of a patient.
+- Monitoring Systems – These include equipment that can monitor vital parameters of a patient.
 ECG Machines and Pulse Oximeters are common monitoring equipment in clinics.

-- Sterilization and Disinfection products – Instruments and equipment parts can get contaminated in healthcare set ups and pose a serious hazard to the patients as well as healthcare providers.
-Contaminated equipment and instruments not only increase the risk of spreading of contagious diseases but also act as a breeding ground for a plethora of germs and virus.
+- Sterilization and Disinfection products - Instruments and equipment parts can get contaminated in healthcare setups and pose a serious hazard to the patients as well as healthcare providers.
+Contaminated equipment and instruments not only increase the risk of spreading contagious diseases but also act as a breeding ground for a plethora of germs and viruses.

-- Biomedical Waste Disposal Bags – Biomedical waste is divided into Non-risk waste and Risk waste.
-Biomedical waste when not properly handled can be a source of transmission of diseases like AIDS/HIV, Hepatitis B and Hepatitis C Virus among several others.
-Sanitation workers, medical and paramedical staff, patients and attendants to patients are at the highest risk due to improper management of biomedical waste.
-Biomedical Waste Collection bags are colour coded for identification of the type of waste contained and should be disposed of responsibly and effectively.
+- Biomedical Waste Disposal Bags - Biomedical waste is divided into Non-risk waste and Risk waste.
+Biomedical waste when not properly handled can be a source of transmission of diseases like AIDS/HIV, Hepatitis B, and Hepatitis C Virus among several others.
+Sanitation workers, medical and paramedical staff, patients, and attendants to patients are at the highest risk due to improper management of biomedical waste.
+Biomedical Waste Collection bags are color-coded for identification of the type of waste container and should be disposed of responsibly and effectively.

-- Needles and Sharp disposal devices – These devices collect sharps and used needles and allow for their safe collection before they are disposed off as per guidelines.
-Sharp containers prevent needle stick injuries, accidental puncturing and transmission of diseases.
+- Needles and Sharp disposal devices – These devices collect sharps and used needles and allow for their safe collection before they are disposed of as per guidelines.
+Sharp containers prevent needle stick injuries, accidental puncturing, and transmission of diseases.